-Education/Communication or Education and Outreach (E&O) Costs: Refers to expenses incurred in support of marketing, education, and outreach efforts conducted under the Plan.
+Education/Communication or Education and Outreach (E&O) Costs: Refers to expenses incurred in support of marketing, education, and outreach (also referred to as MEO) efforts conducted under the Plan.
 Includes the cost of market development promotion on-the-ground education and outreach support, communications, collateral and materials development, and related expenses, as well as costs related to the California Carpet Advisory Committee.